4 months ago

 A slew of CRISPR proteins

 We are using metagenomics techniques to discover new CRISPR systems.
 In doing so, we will gain access to powerful new CRISPR-associated (Cas) proteins.
-In their graduate work, some of our co-founders discovered new Cas proteins in this way.
-Cas proteins they discovered include:

 - Cas14 – Cas14 is one of the key Cas proteins behind our CRISPR diagnostics.
 It is also smaller than many other Cas proteins.
 The extremely small size of Cas14 family members may be one of several advantages for their use in genome editing.
 This is especially true for in vivo genome editing where size can be particularly limiting.